njp0008/SQLproject/README.md

 10. How many students completed a test preperation course?
 ![image](https://user-images.githubusercontent.com/75811937/110150977-e3d2f680-7dad-11eb-8c54-313a86c7edff.png)

-11. the average scores of those who took the test preperation course vs. those who didn't
+11. What's the average test scores for students who prepped for the exams and those who didn't?
 ![image](https://user-images.githubusercontent.com/75811937/110151844-f437a100-7dae-11eb-9c45-22a9ff5f2af4.png)

-12. If we want to know the first 20 scores of each subject
+12. What are the first 20 scores of each subject?
 ![image](https://user-images.githubusercontent.com/75811937/110152412-b38c5780-7daf-11eb-8608-e2de394a90cf.png)

-13. Writing a query to find all scores greater(>) than 70
+13. If we wanted to know which students had scores greater than 70 - Writing a query to find all scores greater(>) than 70
 ![image](https://user-images.githubusercontent.com/75811937/110152887-4dec9b00-7db0-11eb-9df9-97ebbead0c08.png)

-14. Writing a query to find the highest math score - using the Max() function
+14. What's the highest math score? - using the Max() function

 ![image](https://user-images.githubusercontent.com/75811937/110153370-f6026400-7db0-11eb-8fed-c6526f3ed7b4.png)

-15. Finding the lowest math score - using Min() function
+15. The lowest math score - using Min() function

 ![image](https://user-images.githubusercontent.com/75811937/110153470-1500f600-7db1-11eb-93f0-6ac745d33223.png)